 If your winged home invaders are actually wasps, you can call an exterminator.
 Before you pick up the phone, carefully try to determine which insect you have.
 Wasps and bees are similar in size and have black stripes on a yellow back, but wasps are far more aggressive and are more likely to sting you.
 Proceed with caution while attempting to identify the insect.

 A wasp's body usually looks shiny and brightly colored, while a bee's hairy body looks dull and gives the impression of only a dusting of color.
 Wasps also have a narrow waist, whereas bees appear round from head to stinger, with only slight indentations at the neck and waist.
 Even their legs are different: Wasps have long, slender, hairless legs, and bees have fuzzy squat legs.

-The nest will also look different.
+Bees and wasps also can differ.
 Wasps typically create nests on a home's exterior.
 They might look honeycomb shaped or like a cone of mud.
-But if you see multiple insects flying in and out of a crevice in your home, you likely have a colony of bees living in the hollow space inside.
+But if you see multiple insects flying in and out of a crevice in your home, you likely have a colony of bees living in the hollow space inside (although wasps can build nests inside soffits and other hidden cavities).
 A bee's nest remains hidden within the crevices of the home, but visible portions will have a telltale honeycombed appearance.